10 Keys to Defense by IM Robert Ris

 At 15, he started teaching chess in primary schools.
 Sharing his passion and knowledge was extended soon to organize lessons in chess clubs, private classes and online teaching.
 Years later, he founded his own academy with the aim of supporting talented youngsters.
 Most of them obtained excellent results, won nice trophies and made further progress in their chess career.
 Among his students are national youth champions and talented competitors in European and World Youth Championships.

-He is a certified Schaaktrainer 3 (2012) and FIDE-Trainer (2019) who likes to keep his trainining/coaching methods fresh by following coaches in other fields (particularly sports).Get Top Chess Sets and Computers!
+He is a certified Schaaktrainer 3 (2012) and FIDE-Trainer (2019) who likes to keep his trainining/coaching methods fresh by following coaches in other fields (particularly sports).Get Chess Sets and Chess Computers!